-This section contains forward-looking statements, including relating to our network deployment and capital investment plans, and our business outlook, objectives, plans and strategic priorities.
+This section contains forward-looking statements, including relating to our network deployment and capital investment plans, our objectives concerning carbon abatement enablement and GHG emissions reduction, our objective for carbon neutral operations starting in 2025 and to achieve SBTs by 2026 or 2030, as applicable, and our business outlook, objectives, plans and strategic priorities.
 Refer to section 1, Caution regarding forward-looking statements in this Annual Information Form.